 Not all canned foods have a long shelf life, especially the ones that contain a lot of different ingredients.
 Generally, speaking, canned foods with high salt content tend to last for an extremely long time.

-What are the longest lasting canned foods?
-The longest lasting canned foods are: Canned fish 3-6 years, Canned meat 4-30 years, Canned beans 3-6 years, Canned rice 2-6 years, Canned vegetables 3-8 years, Canned fruits 1-2 years, Canned soups 2-4 years and Canned Broth 3-5 years.
+The longest lasting canned foods are: canned meat 4-30 years, followed by canned vegetables 3-8 years, canned beans 3-6 years, canned fish 3-6 years, canned rice 2-6 years, canned broth 3-5 years, canned soups 2-4 years, and lastly canned fruits which only last around 1-2 years.
 However, you can stretch their shelf life even further if you store them correctly.

 Having high quality canned food will be essential in any SHTF situation, although not all of them have a long shelf life.
-My personal recommendation is to get canned meat which has 30 years of taste guarantee Click here to check price on Amazon.com
+My personal recommendation is to get canned meat which has 30 years of taste guarantee Click here to check it out on Amazon.com

 A decent food stockpile is imperative for any prepper, the amount of food and water will determine for how long can you survive.
 While there are a lot of foods that last for 25 years or even more you will notice that none of them are canned foods.
 The reason for this is because canned foods do not last nearly as long as 25 years, the average shelf life of canned foods is around 1-5 years, and if you keep them in a cool environment you can extend their shelf life to 4-8 years.